Loading

 To show the exiles that God's glory is not confined to — He is present even in exile, and He will restore His people

-is the strangest prophet — and that's saying something.
-His book includes visions of God's throne-chariot, a valley of dry bones coming to life, a detailed blueprint for a future , and street-theater prophecies where Ezekiel acts out Jerusalem's siege.
-But behind all the bizarre imagery is a consistent message: God's glory departed the because of sin, but it will return.
+is the most unusual of the prophets — and that is a significant distinction.
+His book includes visions of God's throne-chariot, a valley of dry bones coming to life, a detailed blueprint for a future , and dramatic enacted prophecies where Ezekiel physically acts out Jerusalem's siege.
+But behind all the striking imagery is a consistent message: God's glory departed the because of sin, but it will return.
 Judgment is coming, but so is restoration.